-Alanas Ibrahimas Chošnau (born July 11, 1974 in Vilnius, Lithuanian SSR, Soviet Union) is a Lithuanian singer and songwriter of Iraqi origin.
-He was a member of the former music group Naktinės personos.
-In 2003 and 2005, he won the Radiocentras Award as Male Performer of the Year.
-In 2008, Chošnau was the second most played solo artists of Lithuania.
+Alanas Ibrahimas Chošnau (born July 11, 1974 in Vilnius, Lithuanian SSR, Soviet Union) is a Lithuanian singer and songwriter of Lithuanian and Iraqi Kurdish origin.
+In 1992 - 2001 he was the frontman of the band Naktinės Personos.
+He owns the 'Best Performer of the Year' , 'Best Song', 'Best Video', 'Golden Disc' awards.
+Alanas is continuously named as one of the most played solo artists of Lithuania.

 Alanas Chošnau was born to a Lithuanian mother and Iraqi Kurdish father in Vilnius, Lithuania.
 The family - Alanas with his parents and sister Greta - lived in Baghdad, Iraq until Chošnau's mother died in 1983.
 The 8 year old Alanas returned to Lithuania and was raised by his grandparents.
 However, his then teenaged sister was left in Baghdad with their father.
 Thus Alanas grew up speaking the Arabic language and only later learned the Lithuanian language.
 Tragic family split was not enough for the destiny.
 The long lasting Iraq - Iran war separated Alanas from his father and sister for a long time...